Ittiri

-Ittiri (Itiri Cannedu) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 160 km northwest of Cagliari and about 15 km south of Sassari.
-It is part of the Logudoro traditional region.
+Ittiri (Ìtiri Cannedu) is a town and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located in the traditional region of Logudoro about 160 km northwest of Cagliari and about 15 km south of Sassari.
+It has 7,730 inhabitants.

+Ittiri borders the municipalities of Banari, Bessude, Florinas, Ossi, Putifigari, Thiesi, Uri, Usini, and Villanova Monteleone.

+Geography

 Ittiri is located on a plateau at m.
 450 on the sea level.
-The territory, made up of high plateaus mainly of trachytic and basaltic rocks, is rugged, hilly and crossed by valleys destined for cultivation; the most significant mountain ranges are: north-east on the line to Bessude Monte Torru (m 622), Mount Uppas (m 567) and towards Banari Mount Jana (552 m); south to Villanova mount Unturzu (m.
-558), mountain Alas (m 517), point S'Elighe Entosu (m.
-522) and mountain Lacusa (m 503).
+The territory, made up of high plateaus mainly of trachytic and basaltic rocks, is rugged, hilly and crossed by valleys destined for cultivation; the most significant mountain ranges are: north-east on the line to Bessude Monte Torru (622 m), Mount Uppas (567 m) and towards Banari Mount Jana (552 m); south to Villanova mount Unturzu (558 m), mountain Alas (517 m), point S'Elighe Entosu (522 m) and mountain Lacusa (503 m).